jutkko/zfaff/README.md

 TODO

 ## How to donate
-Fill [this form](https://forms.gle/vPbE3BKBwkyvwX428) please, then please let me know.
+Fill [this form](https://forms.gle/vPbE3BKBwkyvwX428) please, then let me know.
 You know how to find me.
 Before you make a donation, please have a video call with me to verify who you're dealing with to avoid unnecessary trouble.